Aiming Low Is Harder -- Induction for Lower Bounds in Probabilistic Program Verification: The Optional Stopping Theorem of Weakest Preexpectations

-which cannot be bounded by a constant. \end{example} {}Finally, we can connect the expected change of $I$ to a property of the stochastic process $\mathbf{X}^{f,I}$.
+Finally, we can connect the expected change of $I$ to a property of the stochastic process $\mathbf{X}^{f,I}$.
 This is our second major result. \begin{restatable}[Expected Change of $\boldsymbol{I}$]{theorem}{thmconditionaldifferenceboundedness} Let $I \pprec \infty$ harmonize with $f$.
 Then